jamie-moffatt/my-site/_posts/2018-04-15-jsPsych-set-up.markdown

 </head>
 ```

-# 5. Creating a Trial
+# 5. Create a jsPsych Trial

 Trials in jsPsych are defined using plugins.
 Most of your experiment will be written using jsPsych plugins, so I'll briefly explain what they are.
 If you look in your plugins folder, you will see a range of JavaScript files.
 Each of these files provides functionality for a specific thing that you might want to do in a trial.
 For example:
  * The "jspsych-instructions" plugin is for displaying pages of instructions to a participant.